julia-laine-11/spot-micro-JML/getting started/2 wiring.md

 ![image](https://github.com/user-attachments/assets/5cea1f0d-37bc-45b0-b325-061d5e0c2eee)

-*everyone always asks "oh! newt like isaac newton?" and the answer is no. unfortunately I am both not clever enough to think to name him after a famous scientist, and too stubborn to change his name now.*
+*everyone always asks "oh! newt like isaac newton?" and the answer is no. unfortunately I am both not clever enough to think to name him after a famous scientist, and too stubborn to change his name now.
+Hence he is named after this cute little amphibian*

 Anyways, here he is hanging from the ceiling like a very strange disco ball: